Make Rainbow Tables Great Again

 Hashcat arguments used: "-m 1000 -a 3 -w 3 -O hashes.txt ?a?a?a?a?a?a?a?a"

-As shown in the graph above, on a machine with an AMD Ryzen 1900X CPU and two AMD Vega 64 GPUs, hashcat takes roughly 38 hours to brute-force one hundred 8-character NTLM passwords, whereas the Rainbow Crackalack software (with the NTLM-8 tables) achieves a 93% success rate in just under 2 hours!
+As shown in the graph above, on a machine with a single NVIDIA RTX 2070 GPU, hashcat takes roughly 75 hours to brute-force one hundred 8-character NTLM passwords, whereas the Rainbow Crackalack software (with the NTLM-8 tables) achieves a 93% success rate in an hour and a half!

 The following example shows one hundred NTLM 8-character password hashes being cracked by the crackalack_lookup tool: